They argue with each other, have spirited debates and freeze their tails off, but they keep coming back for more.

 They’re the local Hawkwatch group that meets daily atop Greene Valley Forest Preserve’s scenic overlook from Sept.
 1 through Nov.
 30, diligently scouring the skies with binoculars and scopes in search of migrating hawks.

 Now in its 13th year, members count the number of hawks by species as they head south over the 190-foot overlook.
-They submit their findings to the Hawk Migration Association of North America as one of almost 200 affiliated raptor monitoring sites throughout the United States, Canada and Mexico.
+They submit their findings to the Hawk Migration Association of North America as one of more than 300 affiliated raptor monitoring sites throughout the United States, Canada and Mexico.
 Data collected from the sites helps track long-term population trends of these raptors.

 An American kestrel perches on the fence atop the Greene Valley scenic overlook.
 (Photo by Katherine Howard)